 Whatever age you got your puppy, start training it the minute you bring it home.
 This includes house training.
 Dog behaviour begins solidifying in the juvenile stage, at about 6 months old.
 The older the puppy or dog, the more challenging it can be to train it, especially obedience and where to potty.

-Why use treats for training
+Why use treats for training?

 Some owners may feel that this is wrong, or feel guilty for making a dog do something by bribing it with food.
-Some may think treats aren’t essential because doggy will do anything to make them happy.
+Some may think treats aren’t essential because a doggy will naturally do anything to make them happy.

 So is it bad to train a dog with treats?
 No. Here’s why: